stevedobe/laravel-svelte/README.md

 -   If you have based your project on Laravel Jetstream and you have installed Cypress, ensure you keep the features in cypress.config.js in sync with config/fortify.php and config/jetstream.php.
 -   If you have based your project on Laravel Jetstream and you have installed Playwright, ensure you keep the features in tests/Playwright/e2e/helpers.ts in sync with config/fortify.php and config/jetstream.php.
 -   If you have installed Cypress, you may need to change the port number of the baseUrl in cypress.config.js.
 Watch for what port ***php artisan serve*** has provided.
+-   If you have installed Playwright, you may need to run 'npx playwright install'.
 -   If you have installed Playwright, you may need to change the port number of the baseUrl in playwright.config.ts.
 Watch for what port ***php artisan serve*** has provided.

 ## Change log